ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-angular.md

 </framework-specific-section>

 <framework-specific-section frameworks="angular">
-| The APIs are also accessible through the component.
-For example in the snippet above the Grid is give the ID of `'#myGrid'` which then allows the API to be accessed as follows:
+| The api is also accessible within the component template.
+In the snippet above the Grid is given the ID of `'#myGrid'` which allows the API to be accessed as follows:
 </framework-specific-section>

 <framework-specific-section frameworks="angular">